fazidroid/touchHLE-XaView-fork/tests/README.md

 Integration tests
 =================

-This directory contains integration tests written in Objective-C. They're compiled to an ARMv6 Mach-O binary and packaged into a bundle (`TestApp.app`) so that they can be run in the emulator like a normal iPhone OS app.
-The code in `integration.rs` lets them be run by `cargo test` (which also runs unit tests written in Rust).
+This directory contains integration tests written in Objective-C. They're compiled to an ARMv7 Mach-O binary and packaged into a bundle (`TestApp.app`) so that they can be run in the emulator like a normal iPhone OS app.

+`TestApp.app` is effectively two completely different apps:

+- When launched normally, it is a UIKit app that allows us to do manual testing of various UI-related things.
+- When launched with the `--cli-tests` command-line argument, it is a command-line app that runs a suite of automated tests.

+The code in `integration.rs` builds `TestApp.app` and runs the CLI tests in touchHLE.
+Running `cargo test` will run both these CLI tests and the unit tests written in Rust.

 The resulting `TestApp.app` binary can also be run on a real iOS device, if it is jailbroken (to bypass the normal signature checks).
 The `./make-ipa.sh` script can turn the app into an IPA file to simplify installation.
-The app doesn't fully work on iOS yet: when tested 2025-10-05 on a 3rd-gen iPod touch running iOS 5.1.1, it segfaulted after around a dozen tests had been executed.
+The app doesn't fully work on iOS yet: when tested 2025-10-05 on a 3rd-gen iPod touch running iOS 5.1.1, the CLI tests segfaulted after around a dozen tests had been executed.

 Building
 --------